-- b.
+- a.
+Obligations must be rated in a rating category of "A" or its equivalent or better category by two of the three nationally recognized statistical rating organizations, Moody's, S&P or Fitch, respectively.
+No rating may be lower than the category described in the preceding sentence.
+Such rating must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations. - b.
+No more than 5% of the total portfolio shall be invested in bonds issued by the State of California. - c.
+The maturity, mandatory put provision, or tender option date shall not exceed five years. - 9.143.3 Category 3 Bonds issued by any other local agency within the State of California - a.
+Obligations must be rated in a rating category of "A" or its equivalent or better by two of the three nationally recognized statistical rating organizations, Moody's, S&P or Fitch.
+No rating may be lower than the category described in the preceding sentence.
+Such ratings must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations. - b.
 Investments in this category may not represent more than 10% of the issuing entity's outstanding debt. - c.
 The maturity, mandatory put provision, or tender option date shall not exceed five years. - d.
-No more than 5% of the total portfolio shall be invested in any one issuer. - 9.13.4 Category 4 Bonds issued by any of the other 49 states, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 United States, in addition to California - a.
-Obligations must be rated in a rating category of "A" or its equivalent or better by two of the three nationally recognized statistical rating organizations, Moody's, S&P or Fitch.
+No more than 5% of the total portfolio shall be invested in any one issuer. - 9.143.4 Category 4 Bonds issued by any of the other 49 states, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 United States, in addition to California - a.
+Obligations must be rated in a rating category of "A" or its equivalent or better by two of the three nationally recognized statistical rating organizations, Moody's, S&P or Fitch, respectively.
 No rating may be lower than the category described in the preceding sentence.
 Such ratings must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations. - b.
 The maturity, mandatory put provision, or tender option date shall not exceed five years. - c.
 Investments in this category may not represent more than 10% of the issuing entity's outstanding debt. - d.
 No more than 5% of the total portfolio shall be invested in any one issuer.

-9.14 Investment Agreements (IA)
+9.154 Investment Agreements (IA)